Michigan Court of Appeals; Docket #356609; Unpublished

 General Ability / Normal Life Element of Serious Impairment (McCormick Era: 2010 – Present) [§3135(5)**]

-In this unanimous unpublished per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing Plaintiff Drucilla Marie Carter’s third-party action seeking uninsured motorist coverage against Defendant Progressive Michigan Insurance Company (“Progressive”).
+In this unanimous unpublished per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing Plaintiff Drucilla Marie Carter’s third-party action seeking uninsured motorist coverage from Defendant Progressive Michigan Insurance Company (“Progressive”).
 The Court of Appeals held that Carter failed to satisfy the first and third prongs of the test for establishing a serious impairment of body function set forth in McCormick v Carrier, 487 Mich 180 (2010).
 Specifically, the Court held that Carter failed to establish that she suffered an objectively manifested impairment that was caused by the subject motor vehicle crash, and that she failed to establish that any alleged impairments caused by the crash affected her general ability to lead her normal life.

 “In this case, plaintiff claims that she suffered an objectively manifested impairment attributable to the accident.
 She argues that the accident served as the triggering event that caused her to have to get hip surgery, but she offers no evidence in support of a causal connection between the surgery and the accident.
 In fact, the evidence suggests the opposite.
 For instance, the record reflects that plaintiff occasionally took time off from work before the accident because of hip pain.
 She had been to physical therapy multiple times and received several injections.
 She essentially exhausted her nonsurgical treatment options, and as Dr. William Higgenbotham stated a full year before the accident occurred, surgery was her ‘only option.’
 She began treatment for the hip pain in 2013 but evidence of her left hip condition indicates that it existed as early as 2001.
 Surgery had been her only option for a year before the accident occurred, and plaintiff offers us no evidence that the accident so aggravated her hip pain that surgery had to be scheduled immediately.
 Plaintiff claims that she held off on the surgery and, had it not been for the accident, she would have held off indefinitely.
 Yet again, she offers us no evidence to support her claim.
 Further, the record indicates that plaintiff went back to work two days after the accident and worked until her surgery.
 This evidence indicates that whatever hip pain she experienced postaccident constituted pain no more debilitating than that which she experienced before the accident.